Skip to content

 For detailed information on who is qualified to provide sexual harassment prevention training and additional details on the type of training employers are required to provide, please review the California Department of Fair Employment and Housing’s Sexual Harassment FAQs and the Sexual Harassment Prevention Training FAQs.

-Does GreenSlate offer any sexual harassment prevention training resources?
+Does GreenSlate offer sexual harassment prevention training resources?

 GreenSlate offers an in-app training module to help productions assign, manage, and track state-compliant sexual harassment prevention training.